Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-04.md

-# Animation and Interaction
+# Sorting and Filtering data interactively

-Showing data in static form is a good start, but sometimes you can say more by adding motion and interaction.
+The earlier class brushed on the topic of sorting and filtering in this class we will cover sorting and filtering data interactively.

-- Buttons
+- Keeping a list of elements and the data
-	- toggle button
+- sorting the list
-	- button group
+- sorting a copy of the list
-- Transitions
+- Filtering
-- Color
+	- hiding and showing elements